Know Your IPO: Tiger Logistics (India)

 The logistics sector primarily depends on four factors – good infrastructure, reforms in governmental policy, increase in trading, and last but not the least, consumption growth.
 Logistics cost in India is higher as compared to that in developed countries due to poor infrastructure, which results in inadequate service quality.
 Brand name also plays a critical role in this space, and this company enjoys no brand recognition.
 Considering all these factors, we advise investors to stay away from the issue.

-Find More Articles on: Markets, DSIJ Mindshare, IPO, IPO-New Issues, Research
+Find More Articles on: Markets, DSIJ Mindshare, IPO, IPO Analysis, Research